aurora-multiphysics/platypus/doc/content/source/problem/MFEMProblem.md

  controlled by the `MFEMExecutioner` used to solve the problem.

-`MFEMProblem` methods are called by `Actions` during parsing of the user's input file, which add and/or initialise members of the owned [MFEMProblemData](source/problem/MFEMProblemData.md) struct.
+`MFEMProblem` methods are called by `Actions` during parsing of the user's input file, which add and/or initialize members of the owned [MFEMProblemData](source/problem/MFEMProblemData.md) struct.
-The order in which these actions are executed repects the dependencies declared in [PlatypusApp](source/base/PlatypusApp.md).
+The order in which these actions are executed respects the dependencies declared in [PlatypusApp](source/base/PlatypusApp.md).

 ## Example Input File Syntax